Partners for After School Success (PASS) is currently accepting applications for summer positions to start in June 2024!

-Make a difference.
-Apply today.
+Made a difference.

 Partners for After School Success (PASS) members contribute to AmeriCorps national goals by Getting Things Done in Dane County, Wisconsin!
-PASS is a multi-site program run by the Dane County Department of Human Services in partnership with fourteen host site agencies that provide youth development programming.
+PASS is a multi-site program run by the Dane County Department of Human Services in partnership with eleven host site agencies that provide youth development programming.
 PASS AmeriCorps members serve at host sites in predominantly low-income or resource-scarce communities with the goal of addressing the unmet educational needs of middle and high school youth through academic coaching and tutoring; providing extended learning programs that build social-emotional learning skills and engaging youth in service to the community.

 PASS host sites include schools, private agencies, neighborhood centers, and youth resource centers in Madison and surrounding communities.